zhaoyu-z/Question-Classifier/document/README.md

 #### Tutorial about how to use the classifier
-The classifier is used to do a task such as
+The classifier is used to perform a question type classification task.
+Input and output are as shown below.

 ```Input``` a question (e.g., "When was the first Wall Street Journal published ?")